New Estimates for a Time-Dependent Schroedinger Equation: Proof of the results

+Our interest in them is explained by (\ref{2.108}), which is not guaranteed for $V_1$ and $V_2$ by themselves, as explained above.

-\begin{proof} Consider a potential $V$ such that $\mc H$ has no exceptional values embedded in $\sigma(\mc H_0)$.
-Being a finite-rank operator, $P_p$ has the form \be P_p f = \sum_{k=1}^n \langle f, f_k \rangle g_k \ee where $f_k$ and $g_k$ belong to $L^{6, 2} \cap L^1$.
-It follows that $A$ can be expressed as \be A f = \sum_{j, k=1}^n a_{jk} \langle f, f_k \rangle f_j. \ee Take the standard polar decomposition of $P_p$, with respect to $L^2$: \be P_p = U A, \ee where $A = (P_p^* P_p)^{1/2} \geq 0$ is a nonnegative $L^2$ operator of finite rank. $A$ maps the span of $f_k$ to itself and $U$ is a partial $L^2$ isometry defined on the range of $A$. $U$ maps the span of $f_k$ to the span of $g_k$ and can be extended by zero on the orthogonal complement: \be \ee From these explicit forms we see that both $U$ and $A$ are bounded operators from $L^{6/5, 2} + L^{\infty}$ to $L^{6, 2} \cap L^1$.
+\begin{proof}[Proof of Lemma \ref{lemma32}] Consider a potential $V$ such that $\mc H$ has no exceptional values embedded in $\sigma(\mc H_0)$.
+Having finite rank, $P_p$ has the form \be P_p f = \sum_{k=1}^n \langle f, f_k \rangle g_k, \ee where $f_k$ and $g_k$ belong to $\langle \dl \rangle^{-2} L^{6/5, 2}$.
+Take the standard polar decomposition of $P_p$, with respect to $L^2$: \be P_p = U A, \ee where $A = (P_p^* P_p)^{1/2} \geq 0$ is a nonnegative $L^2$ operator of finite rank.
+More specifically, $A$ has the form \be A f = \sum_{j, k=1}^n a_{jk} \langle f, f_k \rangle f_j. \ee $A$ maps to the span of $f_k$, while $U$ is a partial $L^2$ isometry defined on the range of $A$. $U$ maps the span of $f_k$ to the span of $g_k$ and can be extended by zero on the orthogonal complement: \be \ee From these explicit forms we see that both $U$ and $A$ are bounded operators from $\langle \dl \rangle^2 L^{6, 2}$, which includes $L^2$, to $\langle \dl \rangle^{-2} L^{6/5, 2}$.

 Also let $V = V_1 V_2$, where $V_2 \geq 0$ is a nonnegative operator on $L^2$, meaning $\langle f, V_2 f \rangle \geq 0$ for every $f \in \Dom(V_2)$, and $V_1$, $V_2 \in L^{3, \infty}$.